Travel warning for Italy as devastating floods hit Emilia-Romagna

 Italy faces airport strikes on Friday

-On top of flooding, further travel disruption is expected tomorrow (19 May) as airline and airport staff in Italy go on strike.
+On top of flooding, further travel disruption was expected on 19 May due to a planned strike by airline and airport staff in Italy.

-Ground handling staff plan to strike for up to 24 hours, while cabin crew from several airlines serving Italian routes will also strike on the same day, the Local reports.
+The 24-hour ground handling strike is now set to be far smaller than expected after various unions postponed their walkouts until 4 June in response to the floods.

 All major Italian airports are set to be affected by the industrial action, called in protest over employment contracts.
 Unions say that pay and conditions for handling staff have not improved in six years.

+Two unions, CUB and USB, say their protests will still go ahead on 19 May - though CUB has cancelled strike action in the flood-hit Emilia Romagna region, the Local reports.
+It is unclear who many staff still plan to walk out.
+Cabin crew from several airlines serving Italian routes were also set to strike on the same day.
+It is not clear whether these strikes will still go ahead.

-Italian airline ITA has cancelled 113 domestic flights in anticipation of the strikes tomorrow.
+Italian airline ITA has already cancelled 113 domestic flights in anticipation of the strikes on 19 May.

 The country’s civil aviation authority ENAC has published a list of flights that are guaranteed to go ahead on Friday.